-What is Angelman Syndrome?
+What is Angelman syndrome?

 Angelman syndrome is a neurological condition caused by a genetic mutation.
 It leads to learning difficulties, gross motor delay, and an increased chance of epilepsy.

 In Angelman syndrome, there is a problem with the messages travelling to the muscles from the central nervous system.
-There is nothing wrong with the muscles themselves, and with the correct intervention, children with Angelman syndrome can strengthen their muscles, and improve their gross motor skills, just like any other children.
+There is nothing wrong with the muscles themselves, and with the correct intervention, children with Angelman syndrome can strengthen their muscles and improve their gross motor skills, just like any other children.

-How does Physiotheraphy Help?
+How does physiotherapy help

-The correct alignment is vital for them to reach their full potential.
-Proper posture helps to enable learning and function by placing the muscles in the most optimal position for active movement, and eliminating gravity as much as possible.
-It is good to have a balance between: supported positions for relaxing, socialising and playing, and challenging positions to strengthen the core, improve balance and promote saving reactions.
-A 24 hour postural management programme will address both of these.
+The correct alignment is vital for children with Angelman syndome to reach their full potential.
+Proper posture helps to enable learning and function by placing the muscles in the most optimal position for active movement and eliminating gravity as much as possible.
+It is good to have a balance between supported positions for relaxing, socialising and playing, and challenging positions to strengthen the core, improve balance and promote saving reactions.
+A 24-hour postural management programme will address both of these.

-Participation and Function
+Participation and function